-I am a social, cultural and political geographer and this website charts some of my recent research which seeks to move geography beyond its land-bias and out to the open ocean.
-It also tells you about my wider research interests which are concerned with place, place-making, regulation, mobilities and human-nature relations.
+This website charts some of my recent research which aims to move geography beyond its land-bias and out to the open ocean.
+It also tells you about my wider research interests which are focused on other non-landed spaces – the air, outer space and beyond.

-My first book, co-edited with Jon Anderson (Cardiff University) is available here now.
-This book brings together a series of twelve chapters by key authors who are centralising the place of seas and oceans in their research.
+My first book, co-edited with Jon Anderson (Cardiff University) is available here.
+This book brings together twelve chapters by authors centralising the place of seas and oceans in their research.

 In this smart collection of essays, human geographers and others are (re)introduced to the watery parts of the globe.
 If human geographers, and social scientists in general, have been largely neglectful of seas and oceans then this is a brilliant corrective which does some of the necessary catching up.
 Here the sea becomes a space of both control and rebellion, a material entity as well as a space of representation and practice.
 It sets an inspiring agenda for further research as it goes some way to filling in the blank space of the sea.
-Tim Cresswell, Northeastern University, Boston, USA
+Tim Cresswell, University of Edinburgh, UK.

 The Mobilities of Ships

-My second book, co-edited with Anyaa Anim-Addo and Will Hasty is available here now.
-This book turns our attention to the manifold mobilities that occur at sea through an exploration of the mobilities of ships themselves as well as the movements of objects, subjects and ideas that are mobilised by ships.
+This book, emerging from a Special Issue in the journal Mobilities and co-edited with Anyaa Anim-Addo and William Hasty turns our attention to the manifold mobilities that occur at sea through an exploration of the mobilities of ships themselves as well as the movements of objects, subjects and ideas that are mobilised by ships.
 The Mobilities of Ships brings together seven chapters that tack through unexplored waters and move between diverse case studies, including pirate ships, naval vessels and luxury yachts.
 In so doing, The Mobilities of Ships offers a rich insight into the world of shipping mobilities past and present.